-ISBNs: Their Purpose, How the Industry Uses Them, and FAQs
+ISBNs: Their Purpose, How They are Used, and FAQs

 By Laura Dawson, Bowker, the US ISBN Registration Agency

 - Most physical bookstores still require an ISBN.
-Bookstore databases are set up so that the ISBN links to critical information about the book – such as the price –enables bar code scanning at the cash register.
+Bookstore databases are set up so that the ISBN links to critical information about the book – such as the price – and enables bar code scanning for payment during checkout.

 - Library cataloguers prefer them.
 An ISBN definitively states, in a standardized way, that one edition of a book is different from another.
-This eliminates confusion.
+It eliminates confusion.

 - Essentially, an ISBN is a marketing tool.
 It makes your book’s journey through the supply chain much smoother, adds credibility and professionalism, and differentiates it from other books with similar titles or subject matter.

 When working with authors and publishers, especially self-published authors, there are a host of ISBN-related questions often asked: